docutils/docutils/docutils/tools/editors/emacs/README.txt

   to your .emacs file.

-  - To get direct keyboard input of non-ASCII characters (like "option-e e" resulting in "é" [eacute]), first enable the option key by setting the command key as your meta key::
+  - To get direct keyboard input of non-ASCII characters (like "option-e e" resulting in "Ã©" [eacute]), first enable the option key by setting the command key as your meta key::

         (setq mac-command-key-is-meta t) ;; nil for option key